amine7777/katacoda-scenarios/ansible/ansible-vault/step1.md

 Now save the file by hiting
  <kbd>ESC</kbd>  then <kbd>:wq!</kbd>.

-If we try now to display the **.secrets.yml** file we will get a strange output with many numbers which means that our file is encrypted :lock:.
+If we try now to display the **.secrets.yml** file we will get a strange output with many numbers which means that our file is encrypted.

 `cat .secrets.yml`{{execute}}